E-bike, scooter fires in Ottawa prompt warnings about safety | CBC News

 3 fires in Ottawa related to e-bikes, scooters batteries in 3 months

-An e-scooter fire in Ottawa's Lowertown neighbourhood has officials urging people to ensure any products with lithium-ion batteries meet Canadian electrical standards and are properly maintained.
+An e-scooter fire in Ottawa has officials urging people to ensure any products with lithium-ion batteries meet Canadian electrical standards and are properly maintained.

-Firefighters were called to a Cathcart Street row home complex around 9 a.m.
-New Year's Day after two larger Vespa-style scooters were engulfed in flames while under a carport.
+Firefighters were called to a Cathcart Street row home complex in Lowertown around 9 a.m.
+New Year's Day after two larger scooters were engulfed in flames while under a carport.

 "I didn't know what exactly was burning," said Jason Leduc, a neighbour who tried to douse the blaze with a fire extinguisher and a hose while his partner called 911.